- See a healthcare provider on your schedule.

 - Smoking medical marijuana is prohibited in Texas.
 One is only allowed to consume marijuana orally through products such as oils.

-Please note that there are no physical medical marijuana cards or certificates issued in the state.
-Patients are registered directly with the Compassionate Use Registry of Texas (CURT) if approved.
+Please note: There are no physical medical marijuana cards or certificates issued in the state.
+Instead, approved patients are registered directly with the Compassionate Use Registry of Texas (CURT).
+The dispensary will be able to verify your information using your valid Texas ID.

-In Texas, the following conditions may qualify you for a medical marijuana certification:
+In Texas, certain medical conditions may qualify you for a medical marijuana certification:

 - Amyotrophic Lateral Sclerosis (ALS), aka Lou Gehrig’s Disease